rupeshtr78/vector-embed-rust/README.md

 ## Testing

-The test suite requires PostgreSQL VectorDB and Ollama with an embedding model to be running in the correct configuration.
+The test suite requires Ollama with an embedding and LLM model to be running in the correct configuration.

 * TODO missing test